jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 #### Types of attributes

-Per Sunderraman (2012) and Wikia ():
+Per Sunderraman (2012) and the Database Management Wikia (n.d.):

-An attribute is composite if its value can be decomposed.
-For example, an entity CAT may have an attribute OWNER NAME; this composite attribute could be decomposed into two atomic/simple attributes (OWNER FIRST NAME, OWNER LAST NAME).
+- An attribute is **composite** if its value can be decomposed.
+For example, an entity CAT may have an attribute OWNER NAME; this composite attribute could be decomposed into two **atomic** AKA simple attributes (OWNER FIRST NAME, OWNER LAST NAME).

-An attribute is multi-valued/set-valued if, for a single entity, the attribute could/should store multiple values.
+- An attribute is **multi-valued** AKA set-valued if, for a single entity, the attribute could/should store multiple values.
 For example, a PERSON entity may have a LANGUAGES SPOKEN attribute that must contain multiple values to accommodate multilingual people.

-An attribute is derived if its value can be calculated from (an)other attribute(s) in the database.
+- An attribute is **derived** if its value can be calculated from (an)other attribute(s) in the database.
 For example, the value of the attribute TRIP DURATION could be derived from the attributes DEPARTURE DATE and RETURN DATE.

+##### Identifiers, determinants, and dependencies

 Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s)